 The transaction will result in income to Petro equal to the difference in the value of the units distributed in the merger (including the amount of any debt Petro is relieved of) and the federal income tax basis Petro has in those units.
-Petro expects that its net operating losses will generally offset this income and Petro will incur only nominal tax.
+Petro expects that its net operating losses ("NOLs") will generally offset this income and Petro will incur only nominal tax.
 The IRS could challenge the amount of Petro's net operating losses and the use of the net operating losses to offset income realized in the transaction.
-A successful challenge could reduce the cash available for distribution by Star Gas Partners.
+A successful challenge could reduce the cash available for distribution by the Partnership.
+Although Petro and its corporate affiliates do not expect to pay significant federal income tax for several years following the transaction, over time the amount of federal income taxes paid by Petro and its corporate affiliates will increase, and this will also reduce the amount of cash that the Partnership can distribute to unitholders.
+A successful IRS challenge to the deduction of depreciation or interest on certain debt will increase the Partnership/Petro corporate group's tax liability and this will reduce the Partnership's ability to distribute cash to unitholders.

-Although Petro believes that Petro and its affiliates will not pay significant federal income tax for several years, Petro expects the related entities to generate earnings and profits during that time making a portion of the distributions from the entities to Star Gas Partners taxable dividend income to the unitholders.
-This dividend income cannot be offset by past or future losses generated by Star Gas Partners' propane activities.
+Although Petro believes that the Partnership/Petro corporate group will not pay significant federal income tax for several years, Petro expects the related entities to generate earnings and profits during that time making that a portion of the distributions from the entities to the Partnership taxable dividend income to the unitholders.
+This dividend income cannot be offset by past or future losses generated by the Partnership's propane activities.

-The Portion of Distributions That Constitute Taxable Income Will Increase
+Ratio of Taxable Income to Distributions Will Increase